 We filmed the six episodes in January and February, and post production continues.
 We’re still figuring out our release pattern, but they’ll most likely be released one per day over the course of the working week, so you’ll have something to watch every morning.

 I’m working on a trailer between corporate work at present, so check back soon for a preview!

 My short film ‘SELFIE‘ has just been made a Vimeo Staff Pick.
-I’m really grateful to the Vimeo guys for picking it out in such a way – my first laurel!
+I’m really grateful to the Vimeo guys for picking it out in such a way.

 On Vimeo’s advice, I thought I’d put together a sort of behind the scenes article about ‘SELFIE‘, in this case centred on our approach to the film’s cinematography.
 I’d like to share some Before and After shots with you, to show how remarkably faithful we remained in Production to the decisions we made in Prep.

 My friend Jon, who joined us on the day we planned our shots, played Trisha for us.
 I’d like to apologise to him for sharing these photos…!

 On the advice of Director of Photography Chris O’Driscoll, we planned pretty much every shot in ‘SELFIE‘ using an amazing app called Artemis.
 I’m normally made nauseous by people extolling the virtues of an app, but Artemis really is brilliant.
 It’s a virtual director’s viewfinder that allows you to take photos of your intended shot and save it along with lens and camera information.
 The preview images, as you’ll see, are very accurate.